 As a full-service CRO, Novotech can act as both the Applicant for the GMO licence and the Sponsor of the clinical trial.
 This dual capability allows for the streamlining of Australian sponsorship for clinical trials using GMOs as Novotech can be responsible for all monitoring aspects of the study.
 However, if a company has a legal Australian entity, they can choose to be the applicant and hold the DNIR or DIR license ensuring the conditions of the license are upheld throughout the trial.

-Novotech will provide ongoing support throughout the evaluation phase of the DNIR or DIR with the Office of the Gene Technology Regulatory and will respond to questions raised by the Office of the Gene Technology Regulatory in writing following consultation with our client.
+Novotech will provide ongoing support throughout the evaluation phase of the DNIR or DIR with the Office of the Gene Technology Regulator and will respond to questions raised by the Office of the Gene Technology Regulator in writing following consultation with our client.